formicary/my-bank/README.md

 This is a dummy application to be used as part of a software development interview.

-instructions
+Instructions
 --------

-* Treat this code as if you owned this application, do whatever you feel is necessary to make this your own.
+* Treat this code as if you owned this application, do whatever you feel is necessary to make this your own
-* There are several deliberate design, code quality and test issues that should be identified and resolved.
+* There are several deliberate design, code quality and test issues that should be identified and resolved
-* Below is a list of the current features supported by the application; as well as some additional features that have been requested by the business owner.
+* Below is a list of the current features supported by the application; as well as some additional features that have been requested by the business owner
 * In order to work on this take a fork into your own GitHub area; make whatever changes you feel are necessary and when you are satisfied submit back via a pull request.
 See details on GitHub's [Fork & Pull](https://help.github.com/articles/using-pull-requests) model
-* Be sure to put your name in the pull request comment so your work can be easily identied.
+* Be sure to put your name in the pull request comment so your work can be easily identified
-* The project uses maven to resolve dependencies however if you want to avoid maven configuration the only external JAR that's required is junit-4.11.
+* The project uses maven to resolve dependencies however if you want to avoid maven configuration the only external JAR that's required is junit-4.11
 * Refactor and add features (from the below list) as you see fit; there is no need to add all the features in order to "complete" the exercise.
-Keep in mind that code quality is the critical measure and there should be an obvious focus on testing.
+Keep in mind that code quality is the critical measure and there should be an obvious focus on testing
-* You'll notice there is no database or UI; these are not needed - the exercise deliberately avoids these requirements.
+* You'll notice there is no database or UI; these are not needed - the exercise deliberately avoids these requirements
-* REMEMBER: this is YOUR code, make any changes you feel are necessary.
+* REMEMBER: this is YOUR code, make any changes you feel are necessary
-* You're welcome to spend as much time as you like.
+* You're welcome to spend as much time as you like
 * The code will be a representation of your work, so it's important that all the code--new and pre-existing--is how you want your work to be seen.
-Please make sure that you are happy with ALL the code.
+Please make sure that you are happy with ALL the code

 abc-bank
 --------